 He then developed a keen interest in Dermatologic surgery.
 Dr. Coldiron completed his Dermatology training and went on to Chicago where he completed a Mohs Micrographic surgery and Dermatologic surgery Fellowship at Northwestern University and the University of Illinois at Chicago.
 He received extensive training in Mohs Micrographic surgery and other Dermatologic surgery.

 Dr. Coldiron is currently in private practice but maintains a Clinical Assistant Professorship at the University of Cincinnati.
-He currently takes care of patients, teaches medical students and residents, and has several active clinical research projects.
+He currently takes care of patients, teaches medical students, residents, and fellows and has several active clinical research projects.
 Dr. Coldiron is the founder of The Skin Cancer Center.
-The Skin Cancer Center is the only facility in Cincinnati dedicated to the prevention, diagnosis, and treatment of Skin cancer.
+The Skin Cancer Center is the only JACHO accredited office in Ohio dedicated to the prevention, diagnosis, and treatment of Skin cancer.